johandry/gics/README.md

 # Go IBM Cloud Schematics

+**This is still a Work in Progress**, all the code documented here is in development and testing.

 Go IBM Cloud Schematics (**GICS**) is a Go module and CLI to work with IBM Cloud Schematics.
 IBM Cloud Schematics delivers Terraform-as-a-Service using the open source Terraform provisioning engine.
 With IBM Cloud Schematics, you can organize your cloud resources across environments by using **workspaces**.
 Every workspace points to a set of Terraform configuration files and input parameters.

 - [Go IBM Cloud Schematics](#go-ibm-cloud-schematics)